Tony Pedregon: Broadcasting career

 On October 31, 2015, it was announced that Pedregon would join the Fox NHRA broadcast team in 2016 for their NHRA Mello Yello Series coverage.

 Personal life

-Pedregon resides in Indianapolis, Indiana with his wife Andrea.
-He has four children: two daughters Cecily and Arielle, and two sons Desidario and Benecio.
-He is also the son of Drag Racing Legend Flamin' Frank Pedregon.
+Pedregon resides in Indianapolis, Indiana.
+He has three children: a daughter named Cecily, and two sons, Desidario and Benecio.
+He is the son of drag racer "Flamin'" Frank Pedregon.
 He is of Mexican American descent.